 - 2 passport style photographs.
 Write your name and I-94 number on the back of your photographs

-- Employment letter including job description and how the employment relates to the STEM field
+- Optional: Employment letter including job description and how the employment relates to the STEM field

 Please schedule an appointment and bring the above documents to the OIA in addition to the completed 24 Month STEM request.
 If you are out of town, contact your OIA advisor by email for instructions.
 It may take 10 days for the office to process your application by mail so please plan accordingly.
 Please note that you will receive a new I-20 when applying for a stem request.